Georgiana Cavendish, Duchess of Devonshire: Politics

 The Spencer family, from which the Duchess derived, was an ardent supporter of the Whig party as were she and the Cavendish family.
 However, because the Duke's high position in the peerage disallowed him from participating so commonly in politics, Georgiana took it as a positive outlet for herself.
-In an age when the realisation of women's rights and suffrage were still more than a century away, Georgiana became a political activist as the first woman to make active and influential front line appearances on the political scene.
-Having begun her involvement in politics in 1778 (when she inspired a mass of women to promote the Whig party), she relished enlightenment and Whig party ideals and took it upon herself to campaign—particularly for a distant cousin, Charles James Fox, who was chief party leader alongside Richard Brinsley Sheridan—for Whig policies which were anti-monarchy and advocated for liberty against tyranny.
+In an age when the realisation of women's rights and suffrage were still more than a century away, Georgiana became a political activist; she was the first woman to make active and influential front line appearances on the political scene.
+Having begun her involvement in politics in 1778 (when she inspired a mass of women to promote the Whig party), she relished enlightenment and Whig party ideals and took it upon herself to campaign—particularly for a distant cousin, Charles James Fox, who was chief party leader alongside Richard Brinsley Sheridan—for Whig policies that were anti-monarchy, advocating for liberty against tyranny.

 At the time of her involvement, King George III (who detested the Whigs) and his ministers had a direct influence over the House of Commons, principally through their power of patronage.
-The Prince of Wales, who always relished going against the grain with his father, joined the Whig party when his friend, the Duchess, became involved.
+The Prince of Wales, who always relished going against the grain with his father, joined the Whig party when his friend the Duchess became involved.
 She was renowned for hosting dinners that became political meetings, and she took joy in cultivating the company of brilliant radicals.

 During the general election of 1784, Georgiana became a major subject of scrutiny.
-Fanciful rumours and political cartoons circulated during the campaign, ridiculing her for securing votes in exchange for sexual—and monetary—rewards.
+Fanciful rumours and political cartoons circulated during the campaign, ridiculing her for securing votes in exchange for sexual and monetary rewards.
 Thomas Rowlandson even satirised her with a rumour of her trading kisses in his print "THE DEVONSHIRE, or Most Approved Method of Securing Votes".
 Her mother pleaded with her to step down.
 Still, Georgiana was not daunted and was adamant in her activism.
-On election day, the Duchess of Devonshire walked the streets of London, even gaining blisters on her feet, meeting face-to-face with commoners as equals.
+On election day, the Duchess of Devonshire walked the streets of London, gaining blisters on her feet, meeting face-to-face with commoners as equals.
 She was instrumental in the success of Fox and Lord Hood.
-Regardless, after the extensive campaigning and negative media onslaught against her, she retired after the win from the political arena for a while.
-In 1788, she returned to political activism, however, behind the scenes.
+After the extensive campaigning and negative media onslaught against her, after the win, she retired from the political arena for a while.
+In 1788, she returned to political activism, albeit, behind the scenes.

 Even in the last years of her life, she pushed ahead in the field and attempted to help rebuild the Whig party, which had become fragmented; her efforts were to no avail, and the political party would eventually come to dissolve decades after her death.